 The Lending Code defines the privileges and responsibilities of all who borrow materials from the Caltech Library.
 The purpose of the code and the regulations outlined in it is to provide optimum use of the collection for students, faculty, staff, and other scholars.
 The Caltech Library maintains up-to-date borrowers’ records based upon documentation provided by borrowers and issues Library cards/barcodes as evidence that borrowing privileges have been granted.

 It is the policy of the Caltech Library not to release or otherwise disclose any personal information or contents of any records, including borrowing information, which is prepared or maintained by the Caltech Library to any person other than the individual who is the subject of the record without the consent of that individual.

-To determine if you are eligible for borrowing privileges, consult the library borrowing privileges page.
+To determine if you are eligible for borrowing privileges, consult the library What Can I Access? page.

 A patron who has been granted borrowing privileges is responsible for all materials borrowed against their record.
 It is the borrower’s responsibility to:

 know when materials are due to be returned

 return or renew materials on or before the due date

 exercise care in handling all Library materials